Process-Oriented Geometric Singular Perturbation Theory and Calcium Dynamics

-There are other possible mechanisms that can cause calcium oscillations.
-For example, the cytoplasmic calcium concentration also modulates the production and degradation of \ip{}.
-In this case, variations in \ip{} concentration change the rate of calcium release which in turn influences \ip{} concentration.
-Such feedback, which can be either positive or negative or both, can lead to oscillations.
-Models in which calcium oscillations depend on the effects of calcium concentration on the production and/or degradation of \ip{} are called Class II models \cite{politi2006models,gaspers2014hormone,sneyd2017modeling}.
-In some cells both Class I and Class II mechanisms are present, leading to a hybrid oscillatory mechanism \cite{harvey2010understanding}.

-It was shown in \cite{sneyd2017dynamical} that a Class I model could reproduce many qualitative features of the oscillations seen in a variety of cell types.
-Accordingly, and for simplicity, we will ignore Class II mechanisms and focus on a Class I model.
-In this case, the \ip{} concentration can be viewed as a substitute for agonist concentration.
-In many analyses of Class I models, \ip{} concentration (as a proxy for agonist concentration) is treated as a bifurcation parameter.
-However, our focus here is not on bifurcations of the system but on the existence of oscillations for certain intervals of \ip{} concentration and of other system parameters, and we thus fix \ip{} concentration.
+In this section we introduce the model for intracellular calcium dynamics which will serve as a non-trivial case study for our approach.
+We consider the following model developed in \cite{sneyd2017dynamical}:

-Let $c$ denote the calcium concentration in the cytosol, $c_e$ the calcium concentration in the ER, and $h$ a gating variable which represents the capacity of the \ip{} receptors to allow the passage of calcium.
+where $c$ denotes the calcium concentration in the cytosol, $c_e$ the calcium concentration in the endoplasmic reticulum (ER), and $h$ is a gating variable describing the capacity of the \ip{} receptors (IPR) to allow the passage of calcium.